catalyst-cooperative/pudl/docs/intro.rst

 Introduction
 =======================================================================================

-PUDL is a data processing pipeline Created by `Catalyst Cooperative
+PUDL is a data processing pipeline created by `Catalyst Cooperative
 <https://catalyst.coop/>`__ that cleans, integrates, and standardizes some of the most
 widely used public energy datasets in the US.
 The data serve researchers, activists, journalists, and policy makers that might not have the technical expertise to access it